-Then came I’m a Yankee Doodle Boy (now known as Yankee Doodle Dandy), the first of many successful patriotic and show tunes, including Over There, You’re A Grand Old Flag and Give My Regards to Broadway.
-It was a flop.
+Then came I’m a Yankee Doodle Boy (now known as Yankee Doodle Dandy).
+It marked the first of many successful patriotic and show tunes, including Over There, You’re A Grand Old Flag and Give My Regards to Broadway.
+But it flopped at first.

-Cohan was an actor, singer, producer, director, composer and lyricist, known as known as ‘the man who owned Broadway’ and ‘the father of musical comedy.
-New York Mayor Fiorello LaGuardia praised him for putting the symbols of American Life into American music.
+Cohan was an actor, singer, producer, director, composer and lyricist.
+He had a reputation as ‘the man who owned Broadway’ and ‘the father of musical comedy.’
+New York Mayor Fiorello LaGuardia praised him for putting the symbols of American life into American music.

 George M. Cohan was born in a small theatrical hotel on July 3, 1878 in Providence, R.I., a few hours before midnight.
 He always insisted his birthday was on the Fourth of July.
 As soon as he learned to talk and walk he was performing on the vaudeville circuit.
 Along with his parents, Jerry and Helen, and sister, Josie, they formed The Four Cohans.

 As a child, Cohan spent summers with his relatives in Podunk, Mass., now part of East Brookfield.
 He became friends with Cornelius McGillicuddy, better known as Connie Mack, who grew up nearby.

 He loved Podunk and what he called its ‘hayseed hicks,’ making them famous in his shows.
 Other entertainers picked up the word Podunk to mean a small, dull town.

 On stage, he had a swaggering, energetic persona, characterized by The New York Times.